Learn French with us!

 We offer a friendly and stimulating environment to help you gain confidence in speaking French.
 All classes are conducted in French with an emphasis on communication.
 You will learn grammar, vocabulary, comprehension, pronunciation and more, through active participation and conversation.

-Born and raised in Wallonia, the French-speaking region of Belgium, Benedicte graduated from the School of Nursing in Verviers, Belgium and was a preventive health educator in Burkina Faso.
-She moved to San Diego in 1999 and while raising her children, she went back to school to study Child Development and worked as a preschool teacher.
+Bénédicte Bonaventure was born and raised in Wallonia, the French-speaking region of Belgium.
+She graduated from the School of Nursing in Verviers, Belgium, and worked as a preventive health educator in Burkina Faso.
+She holds the Certificate of Study from the Institute of Tropical Medicine Prince Leopold Belgium.
+Some of her certificates include the Printing Pre-Press Certificate of San Diego Continuing Education, Early Childhood and Development Certificate of San Diego City College, Systematizations, and Pedagogical Modules of American Association of Teachers of French.
+Bénédicte is currently an examiner of the French Evaluation Test of Oral Expression (eTEF) of Paris-Île-de-France Chamber of Commerce and specializes in teaching students with bilingual upbringings.
 Her warm and rigorous personality allows her to communicate effectively with children.
 Her passion for teaching children, her enthusiasm and energy are a relevant asset for our school.

 Jean-Louis Morhange was born in Sèvres, a small town between Paris and Versailles.
 He has taught at the Berlitz Schools; the Alliance Française/French Institute in New York City; National University; USD; and UCSD, where he obtained his Ph.
 D., as a part-time lecturer of French literature and French instructor (Literature and Linguistics Departments).
 He is also a translator.
 He has done research work on narrative theory and on comic books.
 He enjoys teaching adult classes because of the personal motivation shown by independent persons who have freely chosen to study.
 He uses interactive methods, emphasizing role-playing and conversation meant to simulate real-life situations.